Dogged By Scandal, EPA's Pruitt Turns To Damage Control

 "The president thinks he's done a good job, particularly on the deregulation front," Sanders said.
 "But again, we take this seriously, we're looking into it and we'll let you know when we finish."

+In his interview with Fox News, Pruitt maintained there was no conflict of interest, describing it as "an Airbnb situation."

-Pruitt is also under scrutiny for pay raises granted to two staffers who previously worked for him in Oklahoma and followed Pruitt to the EPA.
+Pruitt is also under scrutiny for pay raises granted to two staffers who previously worked for him in Oklahoma and followed him to the EPA.
 According to the Atlantic, the White House personnel office vetoed the raises, but they were granted anyway under authority from the Safe Drinking Water Act — a move that also allowed an EPA staffer to skirt limits on former lobbyists.

-In his Fox interview, Pruitt said he was not involved in granting the pay raises and that he'd taken steps to reverse them.
+Speaking on Fox News, Pruitt said he was not involved in granting the pay raises and that he had taken steps to reverse them.

-"My staff and I found out about it yesterday and I changed it," he said.
+"I found out about this yesterday, and I corrected this action. ...
+It should not have happened," Pruitt said.

 Pruitt was previously a favorite of the president's.
 The EPA leader has promoted fossil fuel development and encouraged Trump's decision to withdraw the U.S. from the Paris climate accord.

 Pruitt, who is skeptical of the scientific consensus surrounding climate change, has felt the heat himself on numerous ethical fronts.
-Watchdogs have questioned his first-class travel habits, his round-the-clock security detail and his frequent visits to Oklahoma, where he's believed to have further political ambitions.
+Watchdogs have questioned his first-class travel habits, his round-the-clock security detail and his frequent visits to Oklahoma, where he is believed to have further political ambitions.

+Pruitt's argument for why he is coming under fire?
+Because he has been so successful at the EPA.

+"Anytime you do transformational things, there are critics and people that come out against you," he also said in his Fox News interview Wednesday.